 Playtimes Playgroup registered in 2002 and, in 2014, merged with the Spaldwick out-of-school club.
 It is operated as a registered charity by a voluntary committee.

 Opening times are Monday to Friday all year round with the exception of two weeks in the summer and one week at Christmas.
 During term time, the out-of-school care operates from 8am to 9am and 3pm to 6pm and playgroup sessions are 9am to 3pm.
 In school holidays, the playgroup is open from 8am to 6pm.
 Eight staff hold childcare qualifications at level 1, 2 or 3.
 The manager has Early Years Professional status.

 While there are two senior schools in the Huntingdon area (St Peter’s School and Hinchingbrooke School), Spaldwick is in the catchment area of Hinchingbrooke School.

 Hinchingbrooke School is located on the outskirts of Huntingdon and has about 1931 pupils.
 The school is set in acres of beautiful grounds, adjoining a country park.
 Hinchingbrooke House – home to the Sixth Form – was formerly the family home of the Cromwells and of the Earls of Sandwich.

 Pupils from Spaldwick travel to Hinchingbrooke School by school bus.

-A new Principal – Andrew Goulding – took up his post in September 2012.
 The school has had specialist sports status since 2005 and has achieved the Sports Mark and Investors in People standard.